-Although these back-projected prevalence estimates are generally considered to be upper bounds on the prevalence in non-pregnant high-risk women, the uncertainty regarding the high-risk proportions in each province and the relatively small sample sizes associated with the early antenatal surveys mean that there are substantial margins of uncertainty around these 'bounds'.
-We have therefore used the same prior distribution as assumed nationally for Eastern Cape, Free State, Limpopo, Mpumalanga, Northern Cape and North West, i.e. uniform on the range from 0 to 0.2%.
-For KwaZulu-Natal, we have assumed a prior distribution that is uniform on the range 0 to 0.4%, and for Gauteng the prior distribution is uniform on the range from 0 to 0.3%.
-For Western Cape, initial HIV prevalence appears to have been much lower than in the other provinces, and we therefore assign a prior distribution that is uniform on the range from 0 to 0.05%.
+Although these back-projected prevalence estimates are generally considered to be upper bounds on the prevalence in non-pregnant high-risk women, the uncertainty regarding the highrisk proportions in each province and the relatively small sample sizes associated with the early antenatal surveys mean that there are substantial margins of uncertainty around these 'bounds'.
+We have used the same prior distribution as assumed nationally for Eastern Cape, Free State, Gauteng and North West, i.e. uniform on the range from 0 to 0.1%.
+(Note that for North West we use a lower upper bound than that suggested in Figure 4.1 because the geometric average over 1990-1992 is artificially inflated by an outlier in 1991.)
+For Limpopo, Northern Cape and Western Cape, initial HIV prevalence appears to have been much lower than in the other provinces, and we therefore assign a prior distribution that is uniform on the range from 0 to 0.05%.
+In KwaZulu-Natal and Mpumalanga, we used an upper bound of 0.15% (for Mpumalanga this is higher than the upper bound in Figure 4.1 because the first three antenatal surveys suggested a dramatically lower prevalence trend than was observed after 1993).